Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - The file name, for example, will look like Passwordsfromlastpass.csv.

-This step is only for that user who are unable to save the LastPass data directly from the extension.
+This step is only for that user who is unable to save the LastPass data directly from the extension.
 If you were able to save the export file from the extension, you don’t need to follow the above steps.

 3. Importing data to Dashlane